Ph-Duncan/pacsegmentr/README.md

 MIT

 ## Additional Recommended Packages:
-questionr is highly recommended for wrangling "select all that apply"-style questions where data are stored in a single variable separated by a character.
-Arranging data in this format is a pre-requisite for several functions in **pacsegmentr**
+**questionr** (https://cran.r-project.org/web/packages/questionr/index.html) is highly recommended for wrangling "select all that apply"-style questions where data are stored in a single variable separated by a character.
+Arranging data in this format is a pre-requisite for several functions in **pacsegmentr**.